-While most people probably know a thing or two about dog and cat nutrition, rat nutrition is often a big unknown.
-When you adopt a rat, it is up to you to provide them with adequate nutrition.
-Unless you have a background in rodent nutrition, this can be difficult!
+While most people probably know a thing or two about dog and cat food, rat food is often a big unknown.
+When you adopt a rat, it is up to you to provide them with an adequate diet.
+But unless you have a background in rodent nutrition, this can be difficult!

-There are tons of products on the market that claim to be the best rat food.
-However, they often contain widely different ingredients, which only makes it more confusing.
+Many products on the market claim to be the best rat food.
+However, they often contain widely different ingredients, which only makes everything more confusing.

-In this article, we’ll help cut through the noise by reviewing 10 of the best rat foods on the market.
-By the end, you should have the perfect food chosen for your rat.
+In this article, we cut through the noise by reviewing 10 of the best rat foods on the market.
+By the end, you should have the perfect food for your rat.

 1. Oxbow Essentials Regal Rat Adult Rat Food — Best Overall

 Rats are notoriously prone to obesity, which can lead to plenty of illnesses and life-threatening conditions.
-Oxbow Essentials Regal Rat Adult Rat Food is designed to prevent this problem.
-It is suitable for all rats older than 4 months, who are out of their growing stage and no longer need a high-fat diet.
-This is perfect for less-active rats, which likely describes most of the rats in captivity.
+Oxbow Essentials Regal Rat Adult Rat Food is designed to prevent this problem, which is why it’s the best overall food for pet rats.
+It is suitable for all rats older than 4 months, those that are out of their growing stage and no longer need a high-fat diet.
+This is perfect for less-active rats, which likely describes most pet rats.

 This food is formulated with brown rice, which is a low-calorie alternative that contains very little fat.
 It also contains oats and wheat for increased fiber.
 Soy and fish are included as the sole protein and fat sources.

-You should feed this food to your rat in unlimited quantities, making it perfect for owners on the go.
+You can feed this food to your rat in unlimited quantities, making it perfect for owners on the go.
 It should be used alongside grass hay to encourage foraging.

 2. Kaytee Supreme Fortified Daily Diet Rat Food — Best Value

-If you’re on a budget, Kaytee Supreme Fortified Daily Diet Rat Food is the best rat food for the money.
-It is a seed-based formula, which means that you can see what is in it.
-It is also much less expensive than the other foods on the market.
+If you’re on a budget, Kaytee Supreme Fortified Daily Diet Rat Food is the best food for pet rats for the money.
+It is a seed-based formula, which means you can see what’s in it.
+It is also much less expensive than many other foods available.
 It includes plenty of whole grains for rich protein.
-It is pretty high in protein and has a similar macronutrient content to the rest of the rat foods on the market.
+It is high in protein and has a similar macronutrient content as the rest of the rat foods on the market.

 The ingredient list includes high-quality options like alfalfa meal, oat groats, wheat, and corn.
-It is fortified with extra minerals and vitamins, like vitamin A, B12, E, and D3.
+It is fortified with extra minerals and vitamins A, B12, E, and D3.
 The crunchy pieces of food are satisfying to most rats.
 Many customers reported that their rodents loved this food, even those that were a bit pickier.

 3. Oxbow Garden Select Adult Rat Food — Premium Choice

 If you want to give your rat only the best of the best, consider Oxbow Garden Select Adult Rat Food.
-This formula contains everything your rat needs to thrive.
+This formula contains everything that your rat needs to thrive.
 It is slightly higher in protein than most formulas, though it is considerably lower in fat.
-It also includes some higher quality ingredients, like whole yellow peas.
+It also includes higher-quality ingredients, like whole yellow peas.
 It is in a kibble form, which prevents selective feeding.
 The kibble has a rough edge, though, encouraging gnawing behaviors.

-All the ingredients in this food are harvested in the USA and are non-GMO certified.
+All the ingredients in this food are harvested in the U.S.A. and are non-GMO certified.
 The ingredients are similar to what a rat might eat in the wild, though the pellets don’t encourage natural foraging behaviors.
-This formula has some better ingredients than other brands, though.
+This formula has better ingredients than many other brands, though.

-Mazuri Rat Food is another higher-quality option.
-It is a vegetable-based formula in a pellet form.
+Mazuri Rat Food is a high-quality option as a vegetable-based formula in a pellet form.
 It is much higher in protein than most other formulas.
 While most are around 14%, this one is analyzed at 23%.
-Fat is a bit higher than other formulas too, but only marginally.
-We believe this is largely because it includes dehulled soybean meal as the first ingredient, which is relatively high in protein.
+Fat is a bit higher than other formulas too but only marginally.
+We believe that this is largely because it includes dehulled soybean meal as the first ingredient, which is relatively high in protein.

 This formula is in a pellet form, so your rat can’t just pick out the ingredients they like.
 The pellets encourage gnawing, which helps prevent overgrown teeth.
 It is also free from artificial colors and flavors.